Arash-Keshavarz/EIT_Thigh_Force_Estimation/README.md

 - The EITPose project served as an inspiration for extending EIT applications to the thigh region.
 - Special thanks to the Institute of Communications Engineering, University of Rostock, for their support.

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing
+Contributions are welcome!
+Please open issues or pull requests.